You may present a complaint directly to your provincial authority.

 Person in Charge

-The persons in charge for Quebec are Daniel Binette (on behalf of BFL CANADA Risk and Insurance Inc.) and David Vanasse (on behalf of BFL CANADA Consulting Services Inc.).
+The Persons in Charge for Québec are Daniel Binette (on behalf of BFL CANADA Risk and Insurance Inc.) and David Vanasse (on behalf of BFL CANADA Consulting Services Inc.).
 They act as the respondents with the AMF and the complainant.

 - Send an acknowledgement of receipt to the complainant;